aosabook/500lines/template-engine/chapter.md

 is, we call it.
 Once we're done with all the dot-names, the value in hand is the value we want.

+Note that we pass in a function to use for evaluating dot expressions, but we always pass in the same one.
+We could have made that code part of the compiled template, but it's the same eight lines for every template, and those eight lines are part of the definition of how templates work, not part of the details of a particular template.
+It feels cleaner to implement it like this.

 ## Testing